Lukas-Riedel/Travel-Portal/README.md

 * **MinIO (S3):** High-speed media caching to bypass Google Photos API limitations.
 * **Redis:** Used exclusively for data with specific **TTL (Time To Live)**.
 No traditional sessions are used; Redis handles the lifecycle of temporary data automatically.
 * **PostgreSQL:** The robust relational foundation for all structured business data.
+* **OpenSearch:** Serves as the primary engine for high-performance discovery, decoupling search heavy-lifting from the relational database.
+I intentionally opted for **OpenSearch over Elasticsearch** due to its significantly lower resource overhead and better alignment with a resource-constrained Kubernetes environment.
+It provides full-text search and geospatial indexing without the heavy memory footprint and licensing complexities of its predecessor.

 ---